 The Parlay

-The Martingale is easily the most used system at roulette tables.
-Also applicable online, this is a negative betting progression which requires you to double your wager after each loss and drop down to your base unit when you register a win.
-It relies on the idea that the losses you incur during a bad streak can be completely recouped with a single win.
-The bottom line is you always end up with a profit of one base unit when the losing circle breaks.
+The Martingale is easily the most widely used system at roulette tables.
+Also applicable online, this negative betting progression requires you to double your wager after each loss and return to your base unit when you register a win.
+It relies on the premise that the losses you incur during a bad streak can be completely recouped with a single win.
+The bottom line is that you always end up with a profit of one base unit when the losing streak ends.

-View more...The Fibonacci relies on the same principle as the Martingale but involves a steeper negative progression, which, needless to say, exposes your roulette bankroll to a significant risk.
-Here you increase your wagers after a loss on the basis of the famed Fibonacci sequence where each consecutive number is equal to the sum total of the previous two numbers like so 1, 1, 2, 3, 5, 8, 13, 21, etc. Both systems are predominantly used for outside bets that pay even money.
+View more...The Fibonacci system relies on the same principle as the Martingale, but it involves a steeper negative progression, which, needless to say, exposes your roulette bankroll to significant risk.
+Here, you increase your wagers after a loss, following the famed Fibonacci sequence, in which each consecutive number equals the sum of the previous two numbers, like so: 1, 1, 2, 3, 5, 8, 13, 21, etc. Both systems are predominantly used for outside bets that pay even money.

-View more...The D’Alembert is yet another negative progression designed with even-money bets in mind.
-The progression here is flatter and therefore, less dangerous to your bankroll.
-You again start with a base bet of your choice and increase your stake with one unit after each loss.
-Respectively, recouping your losses on longer losing streaks is a much slower process with this system.
+View more...The D’Alembert system is another negative progression designed for even-money bets.
+Its progression is flatter and, therefore, less dangerous to your bankroll.
+You start with a base bet of your choice and increase your stake by one unit after each loss.
+Consequently, recouping your losses during longer losing streaks is a much slower process with this system.

-View more...The Labouchere is one of the more complex systems and thus, is unsuitable for roulette rookies.
-Also called the cancellation system, this one, too, is recommended for even-money wagers.
+View more...The Labouchere is one of the more complex systems and is therefore unsuitable for roulette rookies.
+Also called the cancellation system, this strategy, too, is recommended for even-money wagers.
 First, you decide on a win goal and convert this sum into base units.
 Suppose your goal is $100, which corresponds to ten base units of $10 each.
-Then, you write a sequence of numbers like 1, 2, 3, 4, 3.
+Then you write a sequence of numbers such as 1, 2, 3, 4, 3.

-Your first stake is the total of the first and the last number, or $40 in this case.
-Should you win, you cross these numbers in the sequence and bet $60 next.
-Should you lose, you add the total of the numbers at the end of the sequence and bet that amount on the next spin.
+Your first stake is the sum of the first and last numbers, or $40 in this case.
+If you win, cross out these numbers in the sequence and place a $60 bet next.
+If you lose, append the stake to the end of the sequence and wager that amount on the next spin.
 When you reach your win goal, all the numbers in your sequence are crossed off.

-View more...The Parlay requires you to first decide on what amount you aim to win.
-Each time the player registers a win, they bet both their profit and the staked amount on the next coup.
-For example, you start with $10 on red and it hits – you bet $20 on the next spin.
-This process continues until the player eventually reaches their win goal for the session.
-If you lose a coup, you flat bet until you score a win.
+View more...The Parlay system requires you to first decide how much you want to win.
+Each time you win, you wager both your profit and original stake on the next coup.
+For example, if you start with $10 on red and it hits, you would bet $20 on the next spin.
+This process continues until you eventually reach your target for the session.
+If you lose a coup, return to flat betting until you score another win.

-View more...Oscar’s Grind is dubbed one of the greatest systems devised for the game of roulette.
-This one uses a progression that is neither positive nor negative.
-The idea here is to keep your bets low when you lose and increase them significantly once a favorable streak starts to manifest itself.
+View more...Oscar’s Grind is considered one of the greatest systems devised for roulette.
+This system employs a progression that is neither positive nor negative.
+The idea is to keep your bets low when you lose and increase them significantly once a favorable streak begins.

 View more...FAQ